SuyashLakhotia/RottenTomatoesCNN/README.md

 ### Data Preparation

-The sentences from the dataset are fed into TensorFlow's `VocabularyProcessor`, which builds a vocabulary index and maps each word to an integer between 0 and 18,757 (vocabulary size).
+The sentences from the dataset are fed into TensorFlow's `VocabularyProcessor`, which builds a vocabulary index and maps each word to an integer between 0 and 18,757 (`|V| = 18,758`).
 Each sentence is padded with special padding tokens `<UNK>` (index of 0 in vocabulary) to fit the maximum sentence size of 56 words.

 The data is shuffled and 10% of the dataset is used as the test set.